 – A. No compulsory equipment

-We strongly recommend you carry water between aid stations.
-Optionally (but recommended) you should carry any gels or other form of calories with you between aid stations.
+We recommend you carry water between Aid Stations.
+Optionally (but recommended) you should carry any gels or other form of calories with you between Aid Stations.

-Race Numbers You MUST have your race numbers facing the front and timing chips attached to your ankle when you line up at the start.
-This is essential.
+You MUST have your race numbers facing the front when you line up at the start.
 Race numbers must be visible because they are recorded throughout the day.
 If numbers are not visible, we may need to stop you to check your number.
-There will be a compulsory 1 minute penalty in the sin-bin (at random locations) for runners failing to display their race numbers.
+Timing chips are on the back of your race numbers.

-Course Markings Only follow the fluoro pink/orange ribbons in the trees, and red arrows.
+Only follow the fluoro pink/orange ribbons in the trees, and red arrows.
 There should be no other markings.
 Any turns should be obviously marked with these pink/orange ribbons and/or red arrows.
 The wrong way will be indicated with hazard or warning tape.
-Glowsticks at the start and near the end glowsticks, fluoro ribbons/fluoro cones and glow spray will help to mark the course from the Awaroa Aid Station to the Kawerau finish line.
+Reflective tape and fluoro ribbons/cones will help to mark the course from the Awaroa Aid Station to the Kawerau finish line.

-Aid Stations The Aid Stations are very generously stocked with food – ‘world-famous’ Heather Bars, endurolytes, lollies, chips (chicken, salted and salt & vinegar flavours), pretzels, sandwiches (with peanut butter, jam, Nutella and honey) fruit (bananas, watermelon, oranges, apples), ice, water, Coke, Mountain Dew, ginger beer and HEED.
-The order of the Aid Station offerings will be: drinks in cups > food > fruit > drink containers to fill your bottles > Vaseline and sunblock etc. Hammer gels will be in your race packs – and will not be distributed to the Aid Stations.
-We have budgeted on three gels per athlete.
-If you plan on relying on gels, make sure to bring plenty for yourself – do not rely on the gels in your race pack.
+The Aid Stations are very generously stocked with food – ‘world-famous’ Heather Bars, endurolytes, lollies, chips (chicken, salted and salt & vinegar flavours), pretzels, sandwiches (with Pic’s really good Peanut Butter, Manuka honey, jam and nutella), fruit (bananas, watermelon, oranges, apples), ice, water, Coke, Mountain Dew, Ginger Beer and Tailwind.
+The order of the Aid Station offerings will be: drinks in cups > food > fruit > drink containers to fill your bottles > Gurney goo and sunblock etc. There are no gels.
+Some aid stations will have kumara fries and Domino’s Pizza.

-Toilets There are six new toilets at the Redwoods Visitors Centre and there will be extra portaloos.
-There are also toilets at: Blue Lake Aid Station, Okareka Aid Station, Okataina Aid Station, Humphries Bay Aid Station, The Outlet Aid Station (over the bridge), Tarawera Falls (60km finish) and the finish line in Kawerau.
+There are six toilets at the Redwoods Visitors Centre and there will be extra portaloos.
+There are also toilets at Blue Lake Aid Station, Okareka (Boyes Beach Reserve), Millar Road, Okataina Aid Station, Humphries Bay Aid Station, The Outlet Aid Station (over the bridge), Tarawera Falls and the finish line in Kawerau.

 Sometimes you will need to poo or pee when you are far away from a toilet.
 When that happens, you should step well away from sight (25 metres) and very far from waterways.
 Bury any waste by digging a deep hole with the heel of your shoe.
 Completely bury all waste.

-Withdrawing Any runner who is unable to finish the run must personally inform the nearest Aid Station captain of their decision to withdraw and make sure their race number is recorded.
-We will use forest radio or some other means to try and contact your crew.
+Any runner who is unable to finish the run must personally inform the nearest Aid Station of their decision to withdraw and make sure their race number is recorded.
+We will use forest radios to try and contact your crew and it is essential your emergency contact person can be reached.
 If you do not have a crew, we will do our best to transport you to where you need to go.
 Usually you won’t have to wait long but there is a chance you may have to wait several hours for a non-emergency lift back to Event HQ.

-Drop Bags A support crew is certainly not necessary in the event.
-Drop bags are OPTIONAL for solo ultra runners and can contain your own goodies (gels, food, change of socks, shoes, shorts, bodyglide etc.).
-For solo ultra runners, at registration, you should put your filled and labelled drop bags and finish line bags in the pile for the correct Aid Station.
-These bags must be a soft, reasonable size – do not pack the kitchen sink.
+For solo ultra runners, you will be provided with an official TUM drop bag label sheet in your race pack.
+Once you have received your drop bag labels, please attach them to the relevant bag for the correct Aid Station.
+You should then put your filled and labelled drop bags and finish line bags in the correct trailer or pile for the correct Aid Station.
+We will provide labels for all drop bags – these MUST be used, otherwise we will not accept your drop bag (our volunteers will be checking).
+The drop bags must be a soft, reasonable size – do not pack the kitchen sink.
 Leave your drop bags with us in the correct truck or van at race registration before 7pm Friday.
 Please do not use the drop bag service for any Aid Stations where your support crew will be definitely attending.